AUTOMCAS/CV/README.md

 August to December 2022.
 A highly selective 16 week intensive software development bootcamp.

-- Learning how to better learn: developed and refined learning strategies using books, repetition and reflection.
-I recorded this in my learning journey [here](https://github.com/AUTOMCAS/learning_journey).
+- Front-end: Combining experience with front-end technologies with existing design expertise to produce user-friendly interfaces for non-technical users.
+- Back-end: Developed projects using purpose built and external RESTful APIs, frequently including SQL based relational databases with both ORM and pure SQL.
+- Programming principles: Developed projects with clean code following OOP principles and various design patterns.
+- TDD: Building projects using a red, green, refactor test driven development process.
+Ensuring good code coverage and behaviour first unit and integration tests.
 - Adaptability: Learning new Languages, ways of working and technologies in short periods of time.
-- Clean code: Learning about and applying SOLID and OOP principles to develop projects with clean and easily adaptable code.
-Example: [Bank App tech test](https://github.com/AUTOMCAS/bank_tech_test)
-- TDD: Building projects using a red, green, refactor test driven process.
-Ensuring good code coverage and behaviour first unit and integration tests.
-- Debugging: Using error messages and logs/prints to gain visibility on issues.
-- Full stack: Developing projects with front and back ends using a range of appropriate technologies.
-Example MERN stack: [GrumbleBook - A Facebook clone](https://github.com/AUTOMCAS/grumbleBook)
-- Databases: Using PostgreSQL and MongoDB to manage databases using create, read, update and delete operations.
-- APIs: Using RESTful APIs to transfer data using functions like GET, POST and PATCH.
-The [Votewatch](https://github.com/tomallens/votewatch) project uses the external House of Commons API to obtain information on MPs
-- Wellbeing, productivity and empathy: Practised appropriate break taking and time management, alone and when part of a group or pair.
-Through my patience and integrity I endeavoured to create a feeling of safety in a learning environment where feedback can be freely given and received.
-- Agile workflow: Following Agile project development processes to build projects as part of a team.
-Utilising planning sessions, ticketing, standups, sprints, retros and iterative development.
+- Agile: Followed Agile methodologies to iteratively build projects as part of a team.
+Utilising planning sessions, ticketing, standups, sprints, retros to continuously feedback on and improve development.
-- Collaboration: Pairing daily over challenging material with people with a range of personalities and ways of working.
-Working closely with a team to develop projects with multiple features, technologies and short deadlines.
+- Collaboration: Paired daily over challenging material with a diverse range of people.
+Created safe learning environments where feedback was freely exchanged and that prioritised wellbeing and shared learning.
+- Learning how to better learn: Developed and refined learning strategies, recorded in my learning journey blog [here](https://github.com/AUTOMCAS/learning_journey).

 ## <a name="skills">Skills and Knowledge</a>